-^d Ceftazidime/avibactam is a combination product in a fixed 4:1 ratio and dosage recommendations are based on the ceftazidime component only (see section 6.6).

-^{}Calculated using the Schwartz bedside formula for paediatric patients (mL/min/1.73 m2).
+^e Ceftazidime/avibactam is a combination product in a fixed 4:1 ratio and dosage recommendations are based on the ceftazidime component only (see section 6.6 Special Precautions for Disposal and Other Handling).
+Calculated using the Schwartz bedside formula for pediatric patients (mL/min/1.73 m2).